fenske212/Cpp-CongoLine-LL/README.md

-# Cpp-CongoLine-LL
+# Cpp-islandGenerator

-Linked List data structure used to simulate a zombies congo line where zombies are added, removed, and shuffled in different ways
+simply run using g++ and a.out

+instructions to generate island are printed via a menu in the program